2004

 “[In

-long history of genocide behind it.
-A novel of sad intelligence
+history of genocide behind it.
+A novel of sad intelligence and intelligent

 —Thomas Widmer, Facts Zürich